olivergg/scalajs-ionic-starttabs/README.md

 ```
 for production.

-**Note : since scalatags is only a dependency of the app-jvm project, you can't put HtmlCompilable object in the shared project, unless you add scalatags as a dependency of the app-js project as well **
+**Note : since ScalaTags is only a dependency of the app-jvm project, you can't put HtmlCompilable objects in the shared project, unless you add ScalaTags as a dependency of the app-js project as well**

 then, to run the app in the browser, you can use ionic built-in command